 For behold, God is my helper, the Lord is protector of my soul,

-He will repay evil upon my enemies.
-Utterly destroy them in thy truth.
+He will repay evil upon my enemies: Utterly destroy them in thy truth.

 Willingly I will sacrifice to thee; I will give thanks to thy name, O Lord, for it is good.